jimhigson/oboe.js-dissertation/main/main.md

 explicitly streaming server would improve the situation further, because all network transmissions may be viewed though a streaming lens it is not required to start taking advantage of progressive REST.
-In the interest of creating something new, whilst http servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-receptive REST client.
+In the interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-receptive REST client.